What My New Tattoo Means

 While my first tattoo (a compass) was and still is significant to me because I love to travel, I told myself that if ever I will get another one, it has to be drawn and designed by me.
 You see, I used to work as an illustrator and a graphic/web/software/UIUX designer.
 I designed all our business logos and promotional materials, our wedding invitation, my children's birthday posters—anything I deem personal.
 A tattoo should not be any different.

-I had my first tattoo in 2016 and since then, I've discovered new hobbies and interests, pursued my passions, survived trials, and celebrated milestones in my life.
-Of course, these were enough to warrant a permanent mark on my skin but then, I would have been covered in ink by now.
+I had my first tattoo in 2016, and since then, I've discovered new hobbies and interests, pursued my passions, survived trials, and celebrated milestones in my life enough to warrant a permanent mark on my skin.
+But if I had done so, I’d probably be covered in ink by now.
 In 2022, after I gave birth to our third child, I had envisioned a tattoo in my mind—it covers every significant thing about my life.
 But it was only this year when I finally had the time to draw.

 I decided to have my tattoo done at InkGie Tattoo since they have a medical doctor and a paramedical tattooist.
 This ensures that the studio is clean and everything they use is sterile and medical-grade.
 No doubt, I will be in good hands.